Meet Preeti Gupta

 Ayurveda, an ancient Indian science focused on preventative care and treatment through diet, lifestyle, and herbs, showed Preeti what changes to make in her cooking and diet.
 Within 6 months, Preeti’s daughter saw significant improvement.
 Motivated by her desire to improve her family’s health, She founded Minute Wonder in 2010.
 Preeti’s journey was not just about finding a cure for her daughter but to tell the other parents facing the similar issues.
 She started helping her community with Ayurveda by inviting friends and family to be her clients.

 This drove her to go deeper into classical Ayurvedic studies (over 4000 hours at Shubham Ayurveda Clinic & Classroom), mastering Sanskrit to grasp the ancient texts fully and even traveling to India for authentic training including Panchkarma, and other traditional procedures like Ayurvedic massage, shiro dhara, karma purna, vrana karma, agni karma, nadi swedan and sweating therapy in a clinical setting.
 Additionally, she learned Ayurvedic food recipes and herbal formulations, including oils and decoctions, at Arya Ayurveda Clinic in India.
-For the last decade, Dr. Preeti has become a beacon of hope for many facing similar health crises at her Ayurvedic clinic.
+For the last decade, Preeti has become a beacon of hope for many facing similar health crises at her Ayurvedic clinic.

 With the demand for her services increasing, Preeti completed various business courses to improve her outreach and gain a deeper understanding of human-centered approaches and design.
 She also completed 500 hours to become a licensed massage therapist at Mckinnon Body Therapy Center.
 With her unique background combining Western food industry and business knowledge with a deep devotion to Ayurveda and therapy, Preeti’s approach to your health is truly unique and effective!